Guides Uncategorized

 Signs of Bad Fan Clutch

 An inefficient fan clutch can cause AC problems.
-An inefficient fan clutch can cause AC problems.
 In order for the AC to work, the engine has to be running at a certain RPM.
 The fan clutch helps to maintain a certain RPM range by increasing or decreasing the fan speed according to the AC needs.

-If the fan clutch is not working efficiently, then it can cause problems with the AC.
-In some cases, the fan clutch can cause issues with the engine, too.
+If the fan clutch is not working efficiently, then it can cause transmission problems, problem with engine or other issues with the AC which shall be discussed later.

 What is a Clutch Fan?

-How does a Clutch Fan Work?
+How Does a Clutch Fan Work?

 Type of Clutch Fans